DataspeedInc-release/dbw_ros-release/README.md

 * Use this option to install ROS2 and this SDK on a clean Ubuntu install.
 * This should ONLY be run on a fresh install of Ubuntu Desktop [24.04](http://releases.ubuntu.com/24.04/)/[22.04](http://releases.ubuntu.com/22.04/).
 * Paste the following into a terminal to install ROS2 and this SDK.
-This script will change some operating system parameters, install ROS2 [Jazzy](https://docs.ros.org/en/jazzy/Installation/Ubuntu-Install-Debians.html)/[Humble](https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debians.html), install the SDK, and configure the joystick demo with rviz to run at startup.
+This script will change some operating system parameters, install ROS2 [Jazzy](https://docs.ros.org/en/jazzy/Installation/Ubuntu-Install-Debians.html)/[Humble](https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debians.html), install the SDK, and configure the joystick demo to run at startup.
 * ```bash <(wget -q -O - https://bitbucket.org/DataspeedInc/dbw_ros/raw/ros2/ds_dbw/scripts/ros_install.bash)```